CONTENT

 1. Know common answers to your common questions.

-Common problems require fast solutions.
-Make a list of the questions you get the most from customers, and write out solutions ahead of time.
-You can use data from your customer guides to determine which questions people are asking the most, or simply ask your sales and support reps directly.
+Track the questions you hear the most, and write out solutions ahead of time.
+You can use data from your customer guides to determine which questions people are asking, or just ask your sales and support reps.

 save-time-with-text-message-templates